 What SIDE EFFECTS can this medicine cause?

-Glatiramer may cause side effects.
+Glatiramer injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 • pain, redness, swelling, itching, or lump at the injection site